Studying in the full-time or part-time model

 "The full-time degree programme is the right one for me, because I don’t then have to dispense with the practical side of the studies.
 I can apply what I have learned directly in the exciting and varied projects and practicals."

-Vera Pfeiffer, full-time degree programme in transportation systems
+Vera Pfeiffer, full-time degree programme in Mobility Science

 In Winterthur, you can complete all nine Bachelor’s degree programmes on a part-time basis.
 A corresponding model is available for Computer Science in Zurich too.
 The programme contents are fundamentally identical to the full-time programme, with 180 ECTS credits.

 The part-time degree programme is aimed primarily at those wishing to study who